cyx441984694/SystemCheck_for_SecureCRT/README.md

 Then it will generate several csv.<br>
 It will generate a final xlsx under the folder.<br>

-Xunjian.rar
+HOW TO USE THIS PROJECT
 ----------------

-'It contains the Xunjian.exe and the SecureCRT.exe.'<br>
+'Download and unzip "SecureCRTPortable" from the Internet'<br>

 How to use:<br>
-1. Download the rar<The path could not contain Chinese and blank space<br>
+1. Download <The path could not contain Chinese and blank space<br>
-2. Run the Xunjian.exe.
-It is a shortcut and equal to the Xunjian.py mentioned above.<br>
+2. Download the proj. ect and locate it under the same location.
+(SessionList.txt is on the same path as the SecureCRTPortable.exe<br>
+3. Run the "Xunjian..py" in Xunjian folder or run the shorcut Xunjian.py at the root directly.
-3. FinalReport could be seen in the same file.<br>
+4. FinalReport could be seen in the same file.<br>